Urbanum-ry/space-state/README.md

 - https://spaceapi.io/
 - https://wiki.hackerspaces.org/

 The implementation of the space-states at tuni is slightly throw together, and in the author's opinion incomplete.
-Nevertheless, this page is meant to describe the system in it's current state, as of the time of writing this, and it
+Nevertheless, this page is meant to describe the system in itss current state, as of the time of writing this, and the author's vision of the completed system.
+With the information given on this page you should be able to hook up your own room to the space-state system, given you have some experience with electronics and programming, if you don't, just ask someone who does to help, this is a fairly simple project that you should be able to set up within a few hours.
+Also, if you want the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0NDA3MDM2OV19
+eyJoaXN0b3J5IjpbLTE5ODA2ODM1MzZdfQ==
 -->